 “I think I’m in over my head, Cap.
 The shit’s hit the proverbial fan, and I don’t know the rules of engagement or who I can trust.”
 He didn’t have a plan when he dialed the number to Fort McClellen; he just knew things felt completely out of control.

 “Where are you calling from soldier?”
-Captain Marcel Thibodeaux had been a centering force in the lives and careers of many young men throughout his military career, but Juan and those in his unit were special; One of his boys needed help.
+Captain Marcel Thibodeaux had been a centering force in the lives and careers of many young men throughout his military career, but Juan was special.

 “A phone booth in Union Station, Chicago, sir.”
 Juan said even as he peered through the glass looking for watching eyes.

-“Smart, First Sergeant Ramos.
+“Smart, Sergeant.
 I’m glad to see you haven’t lost your edge.
 Sitrep, go.”

 Juan told the soldier everything, beginning with the job offer to join the Chicago Police Force and ending with the cloak and dagger note he received in Grant Park.
 The older man listened, setting aside his own feelings as his tactical mind catalogued everything the younger man said.
 Silence stretched once more as Juan ran out of relevant things to share.